-When using TKE or EKS, you may need to resolve the custom internal domain names in the following scenarios:
+When using a TKE or TKE Serverless cluster, you may need to resolve the custom internal domain names in the following scenarios:

-- You build an external centralized storage service, and need to send the monitoring or log collection data in the cluster to the external storage service through a fixed internal domain name. - During the containerization of traditional services, the code of some services is configured to call other internal services with a fixed domain name, and the configuration cannot be modified, that is, the Service name of Kubernetes cannot be used for calling.
+You build an external centralized storage service, and want to send the monitoring or log collection data in the cluster to the external storage service through a fixed internal domain name.

+During the containerization of traditional services, the code of some services is configured to call other internal services through a fixed domain name, and the configuration cannot be modified, that is, the Service name of Kubernetes cannot be used for calling.